-ArcGIS Enterprise Cloud Builder for Microsoft Azure is an application you install on your local Windows machine to deploy ArcGIS Enterprise and stand-alone ArcGIS Server sites on Microsoft Azure.
+ArcGIS Enterprise Cloud Builder for Microsoft Azure is an application you install on your local Microsoft Windows machine to deploy ArcGIS Enterprise and stand-alone ArcGIS Server sites on Microsoft Azure.
 It helps you to extend your Azure implementation to include ArcGIS.

 You can download ArcGIS Enterprise Cloud Builder for Microsoft Azure from My Esri if you have an ArcGIS Enterprise license.

-The following sections describe what items are created on Azure when you deploy a site using ArcGIS Enterprise Cloud Builder for Microsoft Azure.
+The following sections describe what items are created on Azure when you create a deployment using ArcGIS Enterprise Cloud Builder for Microsoft Azure.

 ArcGIS Enterprise deployment items